October 11, 2021, 4:21 pm

 The tour started with a winding car ride, as the neighborhood is tucked away in Medellín’s rolling mountains.
-Once we arrived, we made our way down narrow stairs flanked by modest but colorful houses.
-Women sweeping the stairs paused to let us pass and their children enthusiastically said hello – pouncing on the opportunity to practice their English.
+Once we arrived, we made our way down narrow stairs, flanked by modest but colorful houses.
+Women sweeping the stairs paused to let us pass, and their children enthusiastically said hello – pouncing on the opportunity to practice their English.

-Our guide introduced us to a man named Jorge who was born and raised in Comuna 13.
+Our guide introduced us to a man named Jorge, who was born and raised in Comuna 13.
 At 26 years old, Jorge’s community drastically changed for the better throughout his childhood.
 Jorge took us around his Comuna 13 and with the help of our guide’s translations, told us how this neighborhood used to be the most dangerous area of Medellín.
 And since Medellín was also once known as the most dangerous city in the world, saying Comuna 13 was rough is an understatement.

 Jorge did not dwell on this incident, instead choosing to explain how families later received new roofs, new houses and community centers as part of the government initiative to improve the area.
-Six sets of escalators were also installed beginning in 2012 so the area’s 3,000 residents had an easier time moving around the neighborhood.
-Once you begin walking around the steep Comuna 13, you’ll understand how these elevators really improved the quality of life for residents.
+Six sets of escalators were also installed beginning in 2012, so the area’s 3,000 residents had an easier time moving around the neighborhood.
+Once you start walking around the steep Comuna 13, you’ll understand how these elevators really improved the quality of life for residents.

 The tour wasn’t a long history lesson.
 Along with facts about the past and plans for the future, Jorge told us about the beautifully intricate graffiti that adorned many walls and buildings in Comuna 13.
-Artists will really appreciate a Comuna 13 tour, we we learned the significance of many of the pieces and we even got to meet one of the most prominent artists in the neighborhood.
+Artists will really appreciate a Comuna 13 tour, we learned the significance of many of the pieces, and we even got to meet one of the most prominent artists in the neighborhood.
 We learned Comuna 13 hosts graffiti festivals and competitions that draw artists from all over South America.